Meet the four

 How do you afford this?

-We sold most of what we owned, including a small flat in south London, and we live carefully.
-J freelances when he can; R consults remotely a few hours a week.
-The day-to-day cost of living in Hội An is a fraction of what London cost us — rent on a two-bed family home here is less than the council tax we used to pay.
+We sold most of what we owned, and we live carefully.
+J is a freelance writer and music tutor; R consults remotely a few hours a week.
+The day-to-day cost of living in Hội An is a fraction of what the UK cost us — rent on a two-bed family home here with a pool and huge roof terrace is about a third what we were paying in the UK.

 What about the children's socialising?